esam191/Rummy-O-Game/README.md

 * package.json
 * tsconfig.json

-##### - Design
-The Design folder contains all the design artifacts of the RummyO game.
-It includes the following files:
-* UML Class.pdf - class diagram provides us with the structure of the game by showing the relationship among objects.
-* UML Sequence diagram.pdf - shows the functionality of the game
-* design_review_checklist.doc - inspects on the completeness and correctness, consistency and traceability of our design

 ##### - Requirements
 The folder contains the stakeholders requirement for this project.
 It contains the following files: